Patriots of the American Revolution

 Josiah Barker (1727-1808) of New Hampshire served during the American Revolution first as a private starting in April 1777 for a 3-month enlistment in Capt.
 Richard Weare's 5th Company of the 3rd New Hampshire Regiment commanded by Col. Alexander Scamell.
 Josiah then enlisted for 8 months, extending into Jan.
 1778, as a private in Capt.
 Caleb Robinson's Company of the 2nd New Hampshire Battalion commanded by Col. Nathan Hale.
 Josiah is the father-in-law of Patriot Ward Cotton Weeks.

 Aaron Bristol (1743-1843) of Connecticut served during the American Revolution in Capt.
-Amos Wilson's Company, 2nd Battalion, Wadsworth's Brigade commanded by Col. Fisher Gray.
+Amos Wilson's Company, which was part of the 2nd Battalion, Wadsworth's Brigade commanded by Col. Fisher Gray.

 Hachiliah Bridges Jr. (1737-1792) of Massachusetts served during the American Revolution from April 1778 to July 1781 under several commands.
 Massachusetts Soldiers and Sailors of the Revolutionary War, Vol 2, p.
 489, summarizes his service record.
 Hachiliah is the great-grandson of accused Salem witch Sarah Cloyes, who appears in the bottom part of this list.